Music of Chile: Central Chilean folk music

 The cueca (short for zamacueca) has long been considered the "most traditional music and dance of Chile".
-It first appeared in 1824, though its origins are not clear.
+Some of the earliest records of the cueca suggest it came into being around the 1820s, though its origins are debated.
 Since September 18, 1979, cueca has been affirmed as the official national dance.

 Cueca is written in a combination of 6/8 and 3/4 at the same time and has a very rigid structure that is divided into three sections: the “cuarteta”, which contains four verses in eight syllables with rhymes in the second and fourth verses; the “seguidilla”; and the “remate”.
 The structure looks like this: